andreivince/andreivince/README.md

 # Andrei Vince

-Backend & Cloud Engineer focused on systems that scale fast, cost little, and stay online.
+Software Engineer focused on systems that scale fast, cost little, and stay online.

 I build infrastructure that behaves like software — measurable, minimal, and built to survive.